Wisconsin vs. Michigan NCAA Football Odds, Plays and Insights | October 2, 2021

 Wisconsin Stats and Trends

-- So far this year Wisconsin has one win against the spread.
+- Wisconsin has one win against the spread in three games this season.

-- The Badgers have covered the spread once this season when favored by 1 point or more (in three chances).
+- The Badgers have covered the spread once this season when favored by 2 points or more (in three chances).

-- Wisconsin's games this year have hit the over one time in three opportunities (33.3%).
+- Wisconsin's games this year have gone over the total in one out of three opportunities (33.3%).

-- When Wisconsin puts up more than 11.8 points, it is 1-1 against the spread and 1-1 overall.
+- When Wisconsin records more than 11.8 points, it is 1-1 against the spread and 1-1 overall.

-- The Badgers rack up 399 yards per game, 94.2 more yards than the 304.8 the Wolverines give up per outing.
+- The Badgers average 399 yards per game, 94.2 more yards than the 304.8 the Wolverines allow per contest.

-- Wisconsin is 1-2 against the spread and 1-2 overall when the team churns out more than 304.8 yards.
+- In games that Wisconsin picks up over 304.8 yards, the team is 1-2 against the spread and 1-2 overall.

 - The Badgers have turned the ball over nine times this season, six more turnovers than the Wolverines have forced (3).